kaushiknarayan10/OODP/README.md

-# oodp
+# README #

-Project for Object Oriented Design and Programming.
-Involves Java and REST API for an Order Management System for an Advertising agency.
+This Repository contains the code for an Order Management System for a Wine Delivery.
+This was part of the project in IIT Chicago.